 Headquarters

 If you have any questions, make sure to stop at the festival’s headquarters, located in the lobby of Hotel Winneshiek, 104 E. Water Street.
-There will be volunteers eager and ready to answer your questions.
+There will be eager volunteers ready to answer your questions arnd direct you to your favorite film.

 Friends and Family